spliit-app/spliit/README.md

 ## Run locally

 1. Clone the repository (or fork it if you intend to contribute)
-2. `npm install`
-3. Start a PostgreSQL server.
+2. Start a PostgreSQL server.
 You can run `./scripts/start-local-db.sh` if you don’t have a server already.
-4. Copy the file `.env.example` as `.env`
+3. Copy the file `.env.example` as `.env`
+4. Run `npm install` to install dependencies.
+This will also apply database migrations and update Prisma Client.
-5. `npm run dev`
+5. Run `npm run dev` to start the development server

 ## Run in a container